GeekyAnts/vue-native-website/src/docs/animations.md

   </div>
 </div>

-Refer the [community support](http://staging-vue-native.geekydev.com/docs/community-support.html) section for more details on how to use animation tools in Vue-native.

 ## Spin and Glide Animation

 The animation properties in our `animatedView` component is `marginLeft` and `rotate` property of `tranform`.